cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-solid-site.md

 You will be prompted to select a starter.
 Choose any of the available options.
 You will then be asked if you want to enable Server Side Rendering.
 Reply `yes`.
 Finally, you will be asked if you want to use TypeScript, choose either `yes` or `no`.

-Create-cloudflare will then install dependencies including the Wrangler CLI and the SolidStart Cloudflare Pages adapter, and ask a few more setup questions.
+`create-cloudflare` will then install dependencies, including the [Wrangler](/workers/wrangler/install-and-update/#check-your-wrangler-version) CLI and the SolidStart Cloudflare Pages adapter, and ask you setup questions.

 After you have installed your project dependencies, start your application: